ai-for-sensor-data-analytics-ulm/aisd_ortho_ki_dataset/README.md

 ├── opensim_templates/      # Needed templates for OpenSim InverseKinematics and Scaling ├── docs/                   # Supplementary material, e.g., UsageNotes.md
 ├── environment.yml         # Conda environment specification
-└── README.md               # You are here
+└── UsageNotes.md           # Additional informations about the dataset and details for individual measurements └── README.md               # You are here

 ```
 ---
 This repository provides all tools necessary to reproduce the postprocessing and technical validation of the AISD-Ortho-KI dataset.
 Below you will find an overview of each script, how to use it, and a diagram illustrating the recommended workflow.